 The rise of social media and digital storytelling has also played a crucial role in raising awareness of underwater heritage.
 Tara Roberts has effectively used these platforms to share her work with a global audience, connecting with people who may never have the opportunity to visit these sites in person.
 By sharing compelling stories and stunning images, she has inspired a new generation of ocean explorers and heritage advocates.

 A recent surge in funding and support for maritime archaeology is also noteworthy.
-Governments, philanthropic organizations, and private donors are increasingly recognizing the importance of preserving underwater cultural heritage and are investing in research, conservation, and education initiatives.
+Also, governments, philanthropic organizations, and private donors are increasingly recognizing the importance of preserving underwater cultural heritage and are investing in research, conservation, and education initiatives.
 This increased funding is enabling archaeologists to undertake more ambitious projects and to develop innovative approaches to site management and interpretation.

 Tips and Expert Advice: Engaging with Underwater History and Heritage